ITV-Stuttgart/ofReader/README.md

 ```

 For the Eulerian fields the position of the entries is stored in the fvMesh
 object.
-Therefore, a fvMesh python class is provided which can read the
+Therefore, an fvMesh python class is provided which can read the
 mesh and provides an interface for the cells:
 ```python
 from ofReader.fvMesh import fvMesh